'Negative' Thoughts as Signposts

 Self-doubt or rumination can highlight the impact of unsupportive or toxic environments.

-Therapy invites you to listen differently — to see these signals not as noise to silence, but as guides.
+Existential therapy invites you to listen differently — to see these signals not as noise to silence, but as guides.
 In following them, you can reconnect with a more authentic and meaningful way of living.